eclipse-rcptt/rcptt-website/content/userguide/contexts/launch.md

   {# Apply button  #}
   {% set overlayContent %}
   Adds launch configuration to AUT.
 Launches given configuration in a defined mode.
 Suspend launch at a given breakpoint.
-If {{m.uiElement("Clear workspace")}} option is on, removes existing projects from AUT at first.
+If {{< uielement >}}Clear workspace{{< / uielement >}} option is on, removes existing projects from AUT at first.
   {% endset %}
   {% set top, left, width, height = 118, 614, 75, 22 %}
   {% include "overlay" %}